cupy/cupy/docs/source/tutorial/basic.rst

 In order to get good values for parameters, we have to optimize them by the :class:`Optimizer` class.
 It runs a numerical optimization algorithm given a link.
 Many algorithms are implemented in :mod:`~chainer.optimizers` module.
-Here we use the simplest one, called Stochastic Gradient Descent:
+Here we use the simplest one, called Stochastic Gradient Descent (SGD):

 .. doctest::